Handling Angry Customers, so Everyone if Happy

 Steps for Handling Angry Customers:

-Be honest about flaws.
-Describe and photograph them.
+- Be honest about flaws.
+Describe and photograph items from every angle.

-Agree with their complaints, which helps deflate anger.
+- Agree with their issues, which helps deflate anger.

 - Tactfully remind them that it was in the description.

 A much happier buyer is the result.
 You have protected your reputation and the buyer is happy.
 The maddest buyer becomes a lamb when you refund money.